 Users in different countries have varying access to cryptocurrencies on the platform.
 Furthermore, account holders in some regions can’t trade certain currencies; rather, they can only send and receive funds.

 With that in mind, Coinbase currently supports more than 50 currencies for US customers.
-Some of the major cryptocurrencies that you have access on Coinbase include:
+Some of the major cryptocurrencies that you have access to on Coinbase include:

 - Bitcoin (BTC)